-While the operational and maintenance costs of CIRC are partially funded by the School of Medicine and Dentistry and Arts, Science, & Engineering, in addition to the nominal annual fees charged to grants, we encourage faculty investigators to include any possible hardware, software, or personnel contributions to any future grant applications when appropriate.
+While the operational and maintenance costs of CIRC are partially funded by the School of Medicine and Dentistry and Arts, Science, & Engineering, in addition to the nominal annual fees charged to principal investigators, we encourage faculty sponsors to include any possible hardware, software, or personnel contributions to any future grant applications when appropriate.
 Faculty should contact the Director of CIRC to plan for future computational and storage needs.

 Many scientific and technical software packages are licensed for a specific number and/or type of users.
 Faculty should discuss their software needs with CIRC staff, who help evaluate the number of licenses that will be needed, and whether additional licenses will be required.
 In general, it is the responsibility of the faculty sponsor or department requesting access to obtain funding for additional software licenses.